SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Real-World Graphs

 To overcome these weaknesses, we devise an alternative evaluation metric based on the minimum description length $H$ of the DCSBM.
 By basing our evaluation on $H$, our metric takes into account both the number of communities obtained and the difference in degree distribution between communities via log-likelihood calculations (see \S\ref{sec:sbp}).
 Furthermore, the goal of SBP is to minimize $H$.
 As such, comparing the values of $H$ obtained with and without sampling is a natural way to evaluate distinct community detection approaches that use the SBP algorithm.

-where $H^{max}$ is the maximum possible value of $H$ for a given graph (when every vertex is considered to be a separate community), and $H$ is the minimum description length obtained via performing SBP on the same graph.
+Our metric, the \textit{Partition Quality Score}~($PQS$), is defined as the amount of the blockmodel minimum description length that has been compressed through performing community detection. $PQS$ is given by the following equation:

-Our metric, the \textit{Quality Score} $QS$, is defined as the amount of the blockmodel minimum description length that has been compressed through performing community detection. $QS$ is given by the following equation:
+where $H^{max}$ is the base value of $H$ for a given graph (when every vertex is considered to be a separate community), and $H$ is the minimum description length obtained via running a community detection algorithm~(SBP or SamBaS) on the same graph.

-To evaluate $QS$ and modularity, we collect both metrics for our synthetic experimental runs, as articulated in \S\ref{sec:synthetic_experiments}, and compare them to the obtained F1 scores.
+To evaluate $PQS$ and modularity, we collect both metrics for our synthetic experimental runs, as articulated in \S\ref{sec:synthetic_experiments}, and compare them to the obtained F1 scores.
 As Figure~\ref{fig:metrics} shows, modularity does \emph{not} correspond well to the F1 scores obtained.
 In fact, for roughly half of our data points, modularity has an inverse relationship with F1 score.
 This is consistent with the findings in~\cite{Yang2015DefiningGround-truth}, which show that modularity has an inverse relationship with several measures of community quality.
-On the other hand, $QS$ has a much more direct relationship with F1 score.
+On the other hand, $PQS$ has a much more direct relationship with F1 score.
+However, as seen in Figure~\ref{fig:metrics_different_graphs}, the trajectory at which $PQS$ changes with F1 score is different for each graph.
+Thus $PQS$ can be used to compare accuracy on the same graph, but not across graphs.